PierreGrognet/ChIPseq_Workshop/LibPrep.md

 ## Quantification

-Quantify 2µL of clean-up material using QuBit dsDNA HS kit.
+Quantify 2µL of cleaned-up material using QuBit dsDNA HS kit.
 Follow the procedure shown in the [QuBit](QuBit.md) section.